DalFSAE/battery-management-system/Docs/DMS-BMS-V1.0/FSAE_2026_BMS_Related_Rules.md

 EV.7.4.3 All voltage sense wires to the BMS must meet one of:

 1. Have Overcurrent Protection EV.7.4.4 below
-2. Meet requirements for no Overcurrent Protection (Could not find reference in document)

 EV.7.4.4 When used, Overcurrent Protection for the BMS voltage sense wires must meet the two: